AnasSajan/Paidy_DE_Assignment/README.md

   port: 5463
 ```

-Navigate to the app folder and run script :
+Navigate to the app folder from the root directory and run script :

 ```bash
  # go to app folder